Ichus/TIY-DURHAM-WEEKEND-HW-7/README.md

 README TIY Durham Weekend 7 HW
 ------------------------------
-A simple site which lists congressional representatives of a user entered address
+A simple site which lists congressional representatives for a user entered address

 To Use
 ------------------------------